liaoliao666/usequery/docs/guides/ssr.md

 }
 ```

 Now you are ready to prefetch some data in your pages with either [`getStaticProps`](https://nextjs.org/docs/basic-features/data-fetching#getstaticprops-static-generation) (for SSG) or [`getServerSideProps`](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) (for SSR).
-From Vue Query's perspective, these integrate in the same way, `getStaticProps` is shown below.
+From Vu Query's perspective, these integrate in the same way, `getStaticProps` is shown below.

 - Create a new `QueryClient` instance for each page request
 - Prefetch the data using the clients `prefetchQuery` method and wait for it to complete